 Reading Success Plus offers one-on-one tutoring for youth and adults:

-- In Person – conducted in our Cascade office, or during the day at your student’s school, as allowed.
+- In Person – conducted in our office, or during the day at your student’s school, when permitted.

-- Online – state-of-the-art remote tutoring conducted from the comfort of your home.
-Allows local students, those in remote areas, or from around the country access to a professional tutor.
-Students need a computer with a webcam, high-speed internet connection, and headset with a microphone.
+- Online – we offer real-time, one-on-one remote tutoring conducted in the comfort of an individual’s home.
+Online tutoring allows children and adults, locally or around the country, to access a Reading Success Plus tutor.
+Individuals need a computer with a webcam, high-speed internet connection, and a headset with a microphone.